MajedRE/Blog/_posts/2023-03-16-getting-admin-access-to-multiple-s3-amazon-buckets.md

 #  Second phase

-Glimpse has multiple taps one of these taps is configuration, this tap contains sensitive information on of this information I found was amazon Access Key ID and Secret Access Key ID.
+Glimpse has multiple taps one of these taps is configuration, this tap contains sensitive information one of this information I found was amazon Access Key ID and Secret Access Key ID.